“ I help technology companies aggressively enforce and defend their most valuable patents and trade secrets.

-Mr. Llewellyn has also successfully tried commercial arbitration and agency matters; successfully briefed and argued various appeals in federal appellate court; and successfully tried more than 20 cases for the Denver city attorney’s office, most of them jury trials.
-Mr. Llewellyn has been named a Colorado “Super Lawyer” for Intellectual Property Litigation and “Best Intellectual Property Lawyer” by Law Week Colorado, and has received an AV rating from Martindale-Hubbell in Litigation and Intellectual Property.
+Scott also has successfully tried general commercial arbitration and agency matters, briefed and argued various appeals in federal appellate court, and tried more than 20 cases for the Denver City Attorney’s office, most of them jury trials.

 Scott also has an active pro bono practice, having worked on a variety of criminal and immigration appeals, and having represented Colorado criminal defense and mental health organizations in high–profile suits against the state of Colorado for violations of the constitutional rights of defendants.

 At MoFo, Scott serves on the board of the Morrison & Foerster Foundation.
 In the broader legal community, he serves on the boards of the Colorado Lawyers Committee and Drop in the Bucket (a charity that builds wells and sanitation systems in sub–Saharan Africa).

 After law school, Scott clerked for the Honorable Clarence A. Brimmer, District of Wyoming, and the Honorable Diarmuid F. O’Scannlain, Ninth Circuit.
 He was also previously an adjunct professor at the Georgetown University Law Center.

 (N.D.
 Cal.)
 Represented Uber against claims of trade secret misappropriation and patent infringement for self–driving technology, resulting in mid–trial settlement on favorable terms.

 (N.D.
 Cal.)
 Represented U.C.
 Davis in suit against competing strawberry breeders for conversion and infringement of strawberry breeding and plant–patent rights, resulting in jury verdict of conversion and infringement.